canonical/chisel-docs/docs/explanation/mode-of-operation.md

 Chisel groups and merges all slice definitions per package.
 Then, for every package, it extracts the **specified slices' paths** into the provided root file system.
+Files ownership (UID:GID) is not preserved during this process.
+The owner of the extracted files is the current user.

 </td>
   </tr>